Opportunity Programs

 Prevocational Training for Adults with Developmental Disabilities

 Class size is limited to 8 students per session.
+Priority will be given to students who have not yet completed an Opportunity Program course.

 Course CodeCourse TitleCEUs